VULVAR LICHEN SCLEROSUS

 There is no total cure for LS but the symptoms can be controlled extremely well by the use of strong steroid ointments.
 The appearance of the vulvar skin can usually be improved but if there is a lot of scarring, changes may not be reversed.
 Appropriate treatment is aimed at trying to prevent the development of further inflammation and scarring.

 The most effective treatment for LS is a very strong topical steroid ointment such as clobetasol propionate or halobetasol.
-These are can be quite safe to ly used in the genital area for this condition.
+These can be quite safely used in the genital area for this condition.
 In general, a pea sized amount of the ointment is sufficient to treat the vulvar skin.
 Your health care provider will tell you how to use your treatment.
 Just a small tube is needed, 15 to 30g, which should last 3 months and usually longer.
 Treatment should not be stopped unless advised by your doctor as LS can recur.
 Many patients find that simple moisturizers such as plain petrolatum can be helpful in addition to the strong cortisone/steroid ointments.

 You may feel itchy at times.
 This may be worse at a particular time of the day, usually at night, and many women wake themselves scratching.
 Many women cannot help scratching.
-The itch-scratch response is normal but treatment with the steroid ointment and the emollient will help scratching the genital area is potentially harmful as it can damage the skin and keep symptoms going for quite some time.
+The itch-scratch response is normal but treatment with the steroid ointment and the emollient will help.
+Scratching the genital area is potentially harmful as it can damage the skin and keep symptoms going for quite some time.
 There may only be 2 strategies we can use to help the itch.
 Firstly, the condition needs to be managed properly (this is a shared job between you and your doctor).
 Secondly, distraction which is something only you can do.
 For example, if the itch is unbearable in bed, don’t lie there feeling uncomfortable and unable to resist scratching.
 Instead, get up, find something to do which occupies your hands and your concentration.
 When you feel the tension from the itch is reduced, then try to go back to bed.
 Hopefully there will only be a short time before you begin to feel better.
 A first generation antihistamine such as hydroxyzine taken at bed time may will help to control itching.
 It is best to keep your nails short filed down so that scratching in your sleep will not cause too much damage.

 What should I watch for?